DracoGaruda/HTBBoxes/Sherlock/ReachKart-DFIR.md

   ![q15](https://github.com/user-attachments/assets/8ca6725b-5f73-4a5b-8e1f-e55a33e8691c)

 - Ether Value is in Hex.
 Convert it into decimal and divide by 10^8 to get the Ether value in Ether.
 Value: 0x1bc16d674ec80000(Hex) to 200000000(decimal) ~ 2.0 Ether
-- look into data of next 7  transactions and add them up to get toalt ether stolen
+- look into data of next 7  transactions and add them up to get total ether stolen
 - at the end of above transactions There is traffic request for user wallet currency query

   ![q16](https://github.com/user-attachments/assets/4382143d-6e54-4680-8c1e-f8645fde3a6b)